Passeio Público (Lisbon): Aristocratic favour

 The Passeios failure to attract the interests in the upper classes resulted in a successive series of works to improve the park's quality and popularity.
 The first of which was in 1821, when King João VI ordered that the walls surrounding the Passeio be torn down and that the park be open to people of all classes.

 In 1835, the most noteworthy reformulation of the park was initiated by Malaquias Ferreira Leal, architect for the Municipality of Lisbon.
 Ferreira Leal's plans completely rearranged the fountains within the park, introduced the iconic allegorical statues of the Tagus and Douro rivers, and saw the construction of the Passeio's most iconic landmark, its cascade.

 Following Ferreira Leal's rearrangement of the park, the Passeio quickly become a social meeting place for the aristocracy of Lisbon.
 For the next couple decades, the park would be the center for the follies of the rich and powerful of Lisbon.
 For the next few decades, the park grew in its statuary and amenities and, by 1851, the park became completely illuminated.

 Avenida da Liberdade

 By the latter half of the 19th century, Lisboners grew discontent with the outdated format of the Passeio and with the triviality of all the activities that took place there.
 In 1863, the first idea of creating a grand passage way through the park first arose, but it was only in 1873 when the Municipality of Lisbon took the decision to construct a great avenue through the Passeio.

 Demolition work of the Passeio, including the park's trees and its famed cascade, began in 1879 and works lasted until 1886, when José Gregório da Rosa Araújo, Mayor of Lisbon, unveiled the new Avenida da Liberdade (Avenue of Liberty), the new central thoroughfare in Lisbon.
+Edward VII Park was later built north of the northern terminus of Avenida de Liberdade to make up for the public green space lost to the roadway.